erikvansebille/os4p_git_gitlab_bookdown/Appendix.md

 * **Repository (repo)**: a local repository tracks all the changes you made in that directory.
 In tangible form, it is a `.git/` folder that lives inside the directory.

 * **Branch**: independent line of development typically used to develop new features without disturbing the rest of the repository.
-The default branch is called the **"Master"** branch.
+The default branch is called the **"main"** branch.

 * **Clone**: the concept of a "clone" just means to copy the entire repository.